-Consistent blooms, divine fragrance and appealing glossy green leaves characterize one of the best known scented flowering plants around.
+Consistent blooms, divine fragrance, and appealing glossy green leaves characterize one of the best known scented flowering plants around.
 Jasmine plants speak to the exotic and call to mind sunny days and warm sultry nights.
 The best blooms occur on plants that have been well cared for and fed routinely.
-But what to feed jasmine?
-Learn the secrets to thriving floral plants and how to fertilize jasmine properly.
+What to feed jasmine though?
+Learn the secrets to thriving floral plants and how to fertilize jasmine properly here.

 Jasmine fertilizing time is spring or late winter if you live in a mild climate.
-The goal is to give the plant the nutrients needed for foliar formation, healthy roots and pest and disease resistance, and, of course, flowering.
+The goal is to give the plant the nutrients needed for foliar formation, healthy roots, and pest/disease resistance, and, of course, flowering.
 Phosphorus is the macro-nutrient responsible for fruiting and flowering production in plants.

-Star jasmine should not be confused with true jasmine, or Jasminum officinale.
+True jasmine, or Jasminum officinale, should not be confused with star jasmine.
 The true jasmines are the plants with the heavenly scent.
 Proper feeding will enhance the heady scent and help the plant produce a profusion of the aromatic blooms.

 How to Fertilize Jasmine